Distributed Attitude Estimation for Multi-agent Systems on $SO(3)$: Distributed Attitude Estimation

-It follows from \eqref{hybrid_sys}-\eqref{network_f_j_set} that $\mathcal{F}\cup \mathcal{J} = \mathcal{S}_h$, $\mathcal{F}$ and $\mathcal{J}$ are closed sets, and the hybrid closed-loop system (\ref{hybrid_sys}) is autonomous and satisfies the hybrid basic conditions defined in \cite[Assumption 6.5]{goebel2012hybrid}.
-Furthermore, based on the definition of the jump set $\mathcal{J}$, one can verify that the set of all undesired critical points belongs to the jump set $\mathcal{J}$ (\ie, $\Upsilon_h \setminus \mathcal{A}_h \subset \mathcal{J}$).
-Also, in view of the jump map $G(x_h)$, one can check that, if $x_h \in \mathcal{J}$, there exits $k \in \mathcal{M}$ such that $U(\bar{R}_k, \xi_k)-U(\bar{R}_k, \xi^*_k) \geq \delta$, which ensures the decrease of $U_T$ at least by $\delta$ after each jump.
-Moreover, according to the flow map $F(x_h)$, the dynamics of the state $x_h$ flow along a negative direction of the gradient of $U_T$, driving the state $x_h$ towards the critical points of $U_T$ during the flow.
-However, the jump map $G(x_h)$ pushes the state $x_h$ away from the undesired critical set $\Upsilon_h \setminus \mathcal{A}_h$, which leaves the desired critical set $\mathcal{A}_h$ as a global attractor.
-Our main result in this paper is presented in the following theorem.\\ \begin{thm} Let $k_R, k_\xi >0$ and suppose that Assumptions \ref{hybrid_ass} and \ref{graph_ass} are satisfied.
-Then, the set $\mathcal{A}_h$ is globally asymptotically stable for the multi-agent hybrid closed-loop system (\ref{hybrid_sys}) and the number of jumps is finite. \end{thm} \begin{proof} Consider the following Lyapunov function candidate:
+The flow set $\mathcal{F}$ and the jump set $\mathcal{J}$ are defined in \eqref{network_f_j_set}.
+It is worth noting that the hybrid closed-loop system (\ref{hybrid_sys}) is autonomous. \begin{rmk} According to the flow map $F(x_h)$, the dynamics of the state $x_h$ flow along a negative direction of the gradient of $U_R$, driving the state $x_h$ towards the critical points of $U_R$ during the flow.
+However, the jump map $G(x_h)$ pushes the state $x_h$ away from the undesired critical set $\Upsilon_h \setminus \mathcal{A}_h$, which leaves the desired critical set $\mathcal{A}_h$ as a global attractor to our proposed distributed hybrid correcting scheme. \end{rmk}